ngs-doo/dsl-compiler-client/client-api/sbt/Readme.md

   - `dslCharset`: Charset - for dsl files

   - `projectConfiguration`: Map[String, String] - Project specific properties.
-This is set from a projecIniFile
+This is set from a projectPropsFile

   - `outputDirectory`: Option[File] - Output directory for the client files.